Millennium (The X-Files)

 "Millennium" is the fourth episode of the seventh season of the science fiction television series The X-Files.
 It premiered on the Fox network in the United States on November 28, 1999.
 It was written by Vince Gilligan and Frank Spotnitz and directed by Thomas J. Wright.
 The episode is a "Monster-of-the-Week" story, unconnected to the series' wider mythology.
 "Millennium" earned a Nielsen household rating of 9.1, and was watched by 15.09 million people in its initial broadcast.
 The episode received mixed reviews from television critics; some felt that the episode's plot was creepy and engaging, while others felt that it was not a decent conclusion for the Millennium television series.

 The show centers on FBI special agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) who work on cases linked to the paranormal, called X-Files.
 Mulder is a believer in the paranormal, while the skeptical Scully has been assigned to debunk his work.

 In this episode, an associate of the Millennium Group—a secret society which believes the apocalypse will happen on the new year of 2000—resurrects the dead for use in bringing about the apocalypse.
 As a result, Mulder and Scully have to ask the help of criminal profiler Frank Black (Lance Henriksen), a man who has former experience with the shadowy group, for assistance.

 The episode serves as a crossover with the series Millennium, also developed by the creator of The X-Files, Chris Carter, and was meant to bring closure to the recently cancelled series.
 The writers had a difficult time coming up with a story that would successfully allow Frank Black and Mulder and Scully to cross paths.
 Lance Henriksen later expressed disappointment with the episode.
 The idea to use zombies had originally been slated to appear in an aborted project X-Files remake of George A. Romero's cult 1968 zombie film Night of the Living Dead.
-In addition, the episode is notable because it features the first romantic kiss between Mulder and Scully, described as "inevitable" by one critic.
+In addition, the episode is notable for featuring Mulder and Scully's first romantic kiss.
 Thematically, the episode has been analyzed for its use of Biblical quotes from the Gospel of John and the Book of Revelation.